mitten/css-moon/README.md

 ## Specifics

 ### API
 I am using the [Aeris Weather API](https://www.aerisweather.com/).
-The two data items you need are age of moon in days and illumination of moon as a percentage.
+The two data items you must have are age of moon in days and illumination of moon as a percentage.
+If you have the angle of tilt, you can use that, too.

 ### Script
 The script (get-moon-data.scpt) grabs the data, performs various calculations to create CSS selectors, and writes those to a file (moon.css).
 In order to read API data with Applescript, you'll need to install the free helper app [JSON Helper](http://www.mousedown.net/mouseware/JSONHelper.html).

 Read the comments in the script for more information about how the various numbers are calculated.
 Be sure to put in your own API client ID and secret key, and to change the path to the CSS file.
 If you're using a different API, you will also need to adjust the names/keys for the data pieces you want.
+If you are not using the API angle of tilt, try hard-coding -12deg into the script.
+That makes an aesthetically pleasing tilt.

 In order to automate the running of the script, I created a launchd file (local.moonupdate.plist) which runs every 15 minutes.
 Be sure to change the path to your path.
 [Quick launchd tutorial](https://www.maketecheasier.com/use-launchd-run-scripts-on-schedule-macos/)